Rankork/Rankork/README.md

 - 👋 Hi, I’m @Rankork
 - 👀 I’m interested in programming, research and IT support.
-- 🌱 I’m currently studying Computer Science, majoring in Computer Science.
+- 🌱 I’m currently studying Computer Science, majoring in Cyber Security.
 - 💞️ I’m looking to collaborate on programming exercises.
 - 📫 How to reach me, Discord: Rankork#6133.